The local Turnpike Property in Mean Field Control and Games with quadratic Hamiltonian: Fixed point theorem and existence of solutions

-where the convergence is local in time. \\ The previous functions form a solution to the infinite horizon problem with initial condition given by $\mu_0=m_0 - \bar m$ and with $v$ bounded for all $t > 0$.
-In particular, the latter is true since $v$ is built by means of the functions $v^{(j)}$, which are as well bounded by a constant independent of $T$. \\ Finally, since each $\mu_k^{(k)}$ satisfies the turnpike property
+where the convergence is local in time. \\ Since the convergence in $C^{2,1}$ allows to pass to the limit also the nonlinear terms in the equations of~\eqref{nlsys}, the couple $(v,\mu)$ defined above gives a solution to the infinite horizon problem with initial condition given by $\mu_0=m_0 - \bar m$ and with $v$ bounded for all $t > 0$.
+In particular, this is true since $v$ is built by means of the functions $v^{(j)}$, which are all bounded by a constant independent of $T$. \\ Finally, since each $\mu_k^{(k)}$ satisfies the turnpike property

 if we fix $t \in [0,k]$, then